Cressing Temple: The Knights Templar Preceptory of Cressing

 It received further grants soon after its founding in the form of property at Witham sometime between 1138 and 1148, and was placed first in a detailed list of Templar holdings in 1185.
 It was the largest of their estates in Essex.
 Later, King John confirmed to the Templars at Cressing the land of Berecholt on 14 July 1199, and the land of Newland on 8 June 1214, as well as a market on Thursdays and a three-day-long fair at the feast of the Decollation of St. John the Baptist at the new town of Wulnesforde in the parish of Witham.
 Later, sometime before his death in 1255, the Templar Peter de Rossa granted over 100 acres of the manor of Rivenhall to Cressing, a parish in which he was parson and lord.

 The original 1400-acre site was a considerable agricultural enterprise, and was led by a Templar Preceptor, accompanied by two or three knights or sergeants, together with a chaplain, a bailiff and numerous household servants overseeing around 160 tenant farmers.
 The manor had a mansion house, bakehouse, brewery, dairy, granary, smithy, gardens, a dovecote, a watermill, and a windmill, with a chapel and associated cemetery dedicated to St Mary.
 The proceeds from the Cressing Temple were all sent to fund Templar activities in the Crusader states in the Middle East.

 During the reign of King Edward II the Templar order was suppressed in England.
+The pope had issued a bull Pastoralis praeeminentiae to all Christian monarchs.
+It ordered the arrest of all Knights Templar and the seizure of their properties on behalf of the church.